 Later in the afternoon we'll meet at the hotel to reassemble your bike if you brought your own, or introduce you to your rental bike.
 We will meet in the evening for dinner together -- all included in the price of the ride, of course.

 Our last night of lodging is June 30th We can help you arrange affordable transport to the airport if you wish.

 If you wish to stay longer (and who wouldn't...) the hotel can help you coordinate transport to the airport for a modest fee, and we are happy to help you book additional hotel nights if you wish.
 There is no mark-up here -- you pay what we pay.

 WARNING: Be careful with the calendar.
-Some flights arrive in Bali one or two days after you take off, due to crossing the Intenational Date Line.
+Some flights arrive in Bali one or two days after you take off, due to time zone changes.
 Make sure you are arriving on the right date.
-If you want to arrive a day or two earlier (highly recommended so you have time to unwind and adjust to the local timezone) let us know -- we will book you extra hotel nights.
+Again, if you want to arrive a day or two earlier (highly recommended so you have time to adjust to the local time zone) let us know -- we will book you extra hotel nights.
 No mark-up here -- you pay what we pay.

 There are two bike-related issues you should watch out for before you buy your airfare.

 • These only affect you if you are bringing your own bike with you on the plane •

 1. Check the itinerary for the flight you're thinking of purchasing.
 If your plane takes off and immediately heads overseas, that's fine.
 But if your flight takes you from your hometown to another U.S. airport first, be careful.
 That first flight might be on a small commuter plane that will not have room for your bike.

 For example, if you are starting your day in Philadelphia, your first flight might take you overseas to, say, Singapore, where you will change planes -- OK!